troysellers/mongo-clickhouse/README.md

 Included in this repository is the terraform scripts you will need to create everything, so if you are familiar with [Terraform](https://registry.terraform.io/providers/aiven/aiven/latest/docs) and the [Aiven Terraform Provider](https://docs.aiven.io/docs/tools/terraform.html) please feel free to run these instead.

 At the moment, Aiven for Clickhouse is in a beta release which means there are a few things missing around the supporting tooling etc.
+If you are using Terraform, [these steps](#configure-clickhouse) are still required to finish.

-Otherwise, if you would prefer to point and click let's
+Otherwise, if you would prefer to point and click let's get started in the console.

 ## Aiven for Apache Kafka